domxjs/domx/packages/DataElement/README.md

 ```

 ### Handling stateId Change
-> Experimental: this works but can get the Redux Dev Tools jump to state out of sync
+> Attribute changes should be driven by another DataElements state,
+otherwise state could get out of sync with Redux Dev Tool logging.

 In some cases, the stateId may be fed by a DOM attribute.
 If that attribute changes, or internally the `stateId` property changes,